torvalds/linux/Documentation/devicetree/bindings/writing-bindings.rst

 Properties
 ==========

 - DO make 'compatible' properties specific.

-DON'T use wildcards in compatible strings.
-DO use fallback compatibles when devices are the same as or a superset of prior implementations.
-DO add new compatibles in case there are new features or bugs.
+   - DON'T use wildcards or device-family names in compatible strings.

+   - DO use fallback compatibles when devices are the same as or a superset of prior implementations.

+   - DO add new compatibles in case there are new features or bugs.

+   - DO use a SoC-specific compatible for all SoC devices, followed by a fallback if appropriate.
+SoC-specific compatibles are also preferred for the fallbacks.

 - DO use a vendor prefix on device-specific property names.
 Consider if properties could be common among devices of the same class.
 Check other